The Long Memory Review: Story, Cast, Rating & Final Verdict

 ⏱️ Runtime & Duration

-The total runtime of The Long Memory is 27 minutes (27m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of The Long Memory (1971) is 27 minutes (27m).
+Directed by John Phillips, the film runs for 27 minutes in its complete theatrical version.

 Verdict Summary